aspirehealth/redux-routable/packages/redux-routable/README.md

 }
 ```

-This use case is common enough that Redux Routable provides a helper for it:
+This use case is common enough, and reducers like this will likely be written
+repeatedly, so Redux Routable provides a helper for it:

 ```javascript
 import { paramsReducer } from 'redux-routable'